-With the addition of RM-level debug, any part of a Partial Reconfiguration design is debuggable.
+With the addition of RM-level debug, any part of a Dynamic Function eXchange design is debuggable.
 Users can easily switch between different RMs within the Hardware Manager to monitor design activity just as you would in a flat design.